Contact Information

 - When the hospitality industry is healthy, it offsets the expenses paid by all taxpayers in Bloomington.

-TIF can only be used for reinvestment in these MOA projects by state statute, and it is a portion of the property taxes that the MOA pays (and water park would pay)
+Tax Increment Financing or TIF can only be used for reinvestment in these MOA projects per state statute, and it is a portion of the property taxes that MOA currently pays (and water park would pay).

-- The Minnesota Legislature has passed laws for reinvestment of MOA TIF for projects such as this and only for projects like this in the South Loop District like the water park or MOA expansion
+- The Minnesota Legislature has passed laws for reinvestment of MOA TIF for projects such as this and only for projects like this in the South Loop District like the water park or MOA expansion.

 - The public funding being used for the water park are taxes in the form of TIF paid by MOA and reinvested into the water park project.

-The water park project in South Loop would be one of the largest indoor water parks in North America with a building footprint of approximately 250,000 square feet and a total area including all interior multistory floor areas around 335,000 square feet.
-The project would cost approximately $250 million.
-The West Edmonton Mall (WEM) in Canada (which the MOA is somewhat modeled after and is also owned by Triple 5) has a 215,000 square foot integrated/attached water park that brings in more than 500,000 users annually.
-The WEM water park adds to the vibrancy and resiliency of that large mall.
+- The West Edmonton Mall (WEM) in Canada (which the MOA is somewhat modeled after and is also owned by Triple 5) has a 215,000 square foot integrated/attached water park that brings in more than 500,000 users annually.
+The WEM water park, opened in 1986, adds to the vibrancy and resiliency of that large mall.
 Not only does the WEM water park have slides and other rides, its large wave pool hosts evening beach-themed gatherings and surfing leagues, allowing for greater use of the venue.

-Prior to the pandemic, the City and Port Authority were studying a nonprofit ownership and financing model.
-On March 9, 2022, the City Council and Port Authority approved moving forward with a model that is privately financed, similar to many other projects the City and Port have done, while investing TIF into the project.
-The TIF investment reinvests property taxes generated by MOA and the water park itself to, in large part, fund public infrastructure (mostly parking costs).
+Prior to the pandemic, the City and Port Authority studied a nonprofit ownership and financing mode, and on March 9, 2022, the City Council and Port Authority approved moving forward with a model that is privately financed.
+In 2024, staff is exploring a similar privately-financed model, utilizing MOA TIF funds.

 Triple 5 has been interested in having a water park attached to the MOA project since the original 1980s.
 It’s proven to be an asset to the West Edmonton Mall, helping that mall stay competitive.
 Triple 5 also has a water park as part of the American Dream New Jersey project (a large retail and entertainment project similar to West Edmonton Mall and Mall of America).